 Valuables

-A high value or high-risk item, like jewellery.
+Jewellery, watches and items containing gold, silver or platinum.
 These are valuables in the home that are seen as more likely to be stolen in the event of a burglary.

 W: